-Some aspects of IP addresses seem to lend themselves to a rental market: For example, there is little prospect of latent or concealed damage to an IP address.
-To the extent that IP addresses can be damaged, via spamming or other harmful behaviors that reduce the reputation of an address block, most such reputation information is quickly and publicly available.
+Furthermore, some aspects of IP addresses seem to lend themselves to a rental market.
+For example, there is little prospect of latent or concealed damage to an IP address.
+To the extent that IP addresses can be damaged, via spamming or other behaviors that harm the reputation of an address block, most such reputation information is quickly and publicly available.
 Compare concealed damage to a home or automobile, markets where rentals have proven problematic for some participants.
 With address condition fully observed to market participants, providers and renters can write contracts to disallow damage and require payment in case of damage.

 That said, other aspects of IP addresses make rentals difficult.
 For example, there is no strong central authority or other obvious process to "repossess" rented IP addresses at the conclusion of a rental.
 Indeed, if a renter continued to use the rented addresses and continued to announce their use via the Internet's routing system, the provider would have little ability to reclaim the addresses from the renter.
 Conflicting address announcements test the stability of the routing system, but in any event most networks would resolve conflicts in favor of whichever network provides more useful and better-known content on a given address block-a rule that tends to favor recent use over contract rights.
-A proposed system of cryptographic verification of routing rights, Resource Public Key Infrastructure (RPKI), has not yet been deployed by network operators and has prompted concerns about reliability, security, and overly-centralized authority.
-Finally, community norms may also stand in the way: many ARIN members expressed concern at the prospect of allowing IP addresses to be bought and sold, and rentals would surely raise more questions.
+This problem could be solved by cryptographic verification of routing rights, as in Resource Public Key Infrastructure (Lepinski and Kent (2012)), though such systems have not yet been deployed by network operators and have prompted concerns about reliability, security, and overly-centralized authority.
+Finally, community norms may also stand in the way: many ARIN members expressed concern at the prospect of allowing IP addresses to be bought and sold, and ARIN rules only allow sale of addresses to networks, further excluding speculators.
 In the short run, it seems rentals will probably remain difficult and limited.

 Policy discussions at ARIN suggest a commitment to putting IPv4 resources to use, avoiding waste, and making transactions easy and safe for participating networks.
-It seems rentals could advance these objectives: For example, a vibrant rental market would let a network provide its unneeded addresses for use by others, even if the network anticipates a future increase in market prices (and therefore does not want to sell the addresses in toto).
-Furthermore, rentals could help prevent predictable changes in prices-discouraging efforts to try to "time the market" in buying or selling addresses.
+It seems rentals could advance these objectives: For example, a vibrant rental market would let a network provide its unneeded addresses for use by others, even if the network anticipates a future increase in market prices (and therefore does not want to sell the addresses).
+Furthermore, rentals could discourage efforts to try to "time the market" in buying or selling addresses.
 Policy changes could help facilitate these benefits.
 For example, a RIR could offer time-limited WHOIS updates, letting a network provide addresses for temporary use by others, with WHOIS guaranteed to revert after some predefined period.